jewelsofthought/neshama/site/posts/parashot/49-Ki_Teitzei_depth.md

 ---

-_She shall be his wife; because he has forced her, he may not divorce her all his days (22:29)_

-Our sages tell us that when the children of Israel assembled at the foot of Mount Sinai, "G‑d held the mountain over them like a jar and said to them: 'If you accept the Torah, fine; if not, here shall be your grave'" (Talmud, Shabbat 88a).

-But the Jewish people had already expressed their desire and willingness to enter into the covenant with G‑d.
-Why did G‑d coerce them?
-But perhaps G‑d desired to ensure that their bond would be eternal and irrevocable.
-By forcing Himself on them, He was binding Himself with the law that "he may not divorce her all his days."

-(Maharal)

----

 _An Ammonite or a Moabite . . . even to their tenth generation shall not enter into the congregation of G‑d (23:4)_

-From here we learn that someone who causes a person to sin does worse to him than one who kills him, for one who kills him kills him only in this world, whereas one who leads him to sin removes him from both this world and the world to come.
-Therefore Edom, who came forth against them with the sword, was not [completely] despised.
-Similarly Egypt, who drowned them.
-The Moabites and the Ammonites, however, who caused them to sin (with the daughters of Midian—see Numbers 25), were completely despised.
+From here we learn that <mark>someone who causes a person to sin does worse to him than one who kills him</mark>, for one who kills him kills him only in this world, whereas one who leads him to sin removes him from both this world and the world to come.

 (Sifri; Rashi)